oracle-livelabs/developer/dev-ai-app-dev-energyutilities/user-story/user-story.md

     ![Select Aisha Morgan](./images/aisha-morgan.png =50%x*)

 2. Opening Aisha Morgan’s profile reveals her grid interconnection request details—name, email, request ID, host capacity, gridfit rating, and energy status.
-You will also be able to see detailed AI analysis on the supplier consisting of a comprehensive evaluation, and top 3 recommendations with explanations.
+You will also be able to see detailed AI analysis on the supplier consisting of a comprehensive evaluation, and top 3 requests with approval probability.

     ![Aisha Morgan AI generated recommendations](./images/aisha-morgan-ai.png =50%x*)